 Fans around the world are in awe of the Royal family tiaras, and it’s no surprise, as they are known for being among the most expensive pieces of jewellery in the world.

-To find out more, luxury jewellery experts at Steven Stone, analysed the most expensive tiaras worn by British Royal brides in order to reveal the most interesting facts on the timeless headpieces.
+Luxury jewellery experts at UK retailer Steven Stone have analysed the most expensive tiaras worn by British Royal brides in order to reveal the most interesting facts on the timeless headpieces.

 The Greville Emerald Kokoshnik tiara worn by Princess Eugenie on her wedding day is the most valuable tiara overall, worth an estimated £10M.

-The distinctive diamond and emerald headpiece, made by the French jeweller Boucheron in 1919, which we estimated to be worth £10 million, making it the most expensive of all the tiaras studied.
+Our experts estimated the distinctive diamond and emerald headpiece, which was made by the French jeweller Boucheron in 1919, to be worth £10 million, making it the most expensive of all the tiaras studied.

 Wearing emeralds is said to promote friendship, peace, harmony, and domestic bliss by enabling the wearer to both give and receive unconditional love.
 In ancient Greece and Rome, emerald was said to be the gemstone of the goddess of love, Venus, which is perfectly fitting for a royal bride.